• Menu

 Calamine Lotion or Powder?

 In this recipe, I used calamine lotion, though this can be replaced with powdered calamine.
 Replace the 2 Tablespoons of calamine lotion for 2 teaspoons of powdered calamine as adding dry ingredients can change the texture of the soap base, so you don’t want to add too much.
-For easy of use, I use the lotion as that is what I have on hand.
+For easy of use, I used the lotion as that is what I have on hand.

 Calamine Lotion Soap Bars two bars up close